Guidelines for JALT authors

 - if a convincing case of bias in the process can be demonstrated

 Reasonable steps are taken by both the editorial team and peer reviewers in the identification and prevention of publication of papers where research misconduct has occurred.
-This include plagiarism, citation manipulation, and data falsification/fabrication, among others.
+This includes plagiarism, citation manipulation, and data falsification/fabrication, among others.
 In the event that we are made aware of any allegation of research misconduct relating to a published article in our journal, we follow the Committee on Publication Ethics’ (COPE) guidelines with allegations.
-Specifically, allegations of misconduct pre-publication and post-publication are taken seriously, and they should be brought to the Editor-in-chief’s attention (firstname.lastname@example.org).
+Specifically, allegations of misconduct pre-publication and post-publication are taken seriously, and they should be brought to the Co-editor-in-chief’s attention (email@example.com).

 Conflict of interest occurs when an editor, author, or reviewer has financial or personal relationship that inappropriately influence their actions.
 Disclosure of relationships amongst all participants in the peer-review process is to be adhered to avoid potential conflicts of interest.
 Submitted manuscripts should include full disclosure of funding sources for the research and an explanation of any real or perceived conflicts of interest that may arise during the peer-review process should be included during submission.
 The editorial team of JALT uses information disclosed in conflict-of-interest and financial-interest statements for editorial decisions.